Ensuring certified sustainable seafood has been one of the main concerns of an ever-increasing number of industry organizations and regulatory bodies.

 Nonetheless, there is still an open question regarding the future of seafood products as well as the future of quality assurance of these products.

-In this article, we will go through the 12 most recognized standards enabling certified sustainable seafood and see how they correlate with enhanced demand for traceability in the seafood sector.
+In this article, we will go through the 12 most recognized standards setting up practices that help ensure seafood sustainability and see how they correlate with enhanced demand for traceability in the seafood sector.

 What Is Sustainable Seafood Certification And Why Is It Important?

-Before we look at the bodies enabling more sustainable seafood practices, let’s first look at why there is an increased need for seafood sustainability.
+Before we look at the bodies working toward ensuring more sustainable seafood practices, let’s first look at why there is an increased need for seafood sustainability.

 According to the United Nations Food and Agricultural Organization, over 85% of fish stocks are either overfished or fully exploited.